-The americano is a simple drink made of espresso and hot water.
+The Americano is a simple drink made with espresso and hot water.
 See how to properly make it at home and how to order it at Starbucks.

 What is an Americano?

-- Americano is a caffeinated drink made with espresso and hot water.
-It’s basically espresso diluted in water so it’s similar to brewed coffee made in a coffee machine.
+Americano is a caffeinated drink made with espresso and hot water.
+It’s espresso diluted in water so it’s similar to brewed coffee made in a coffee machine.

 Differences Between Americano and Regular Black Coffee

 Americano is made with espresso and black brewed coffee is made in a coffee/drip machine.
 Americanos have a noticeably heavier body and richer flavor.
 If you’re unsure of the strength of your Americano, ask you barista how many shots of espresso are included in the drink.

 Milk can be added to Americanos and black coffee.